frolovilya/stm32-boot-explained/README.md

 ## Sections

-Memory is then split in the linker file to sections, each having it's address and destination (FLASH or RAM).
+Memory is then split in the linker file to sections, each having it's address and destination (for instance FLASH or RAM).

 ```c
 // linker file